What is the Self-Support Medical Care System? | Comprehensive Guide on Eligibility, 10% Copayment Mechanism, and Application Process

 Below Certain IncomeWelfare HouseholdWelfare Household0 yen0 yen

-Municipal Tax-Exempt Household ①Annual income of 800,000 yen or less for the individual or guardian of a disabled child2,500 yen2,500 yen
+Municipal Tax Exempt Household ①Annual income of 800,000 yen or less for the individual or guardian of the disabled child2,500 yen2,500 yen

-Municipal Tax-Exempt Household ②Annual income of over 800,000 yen for the individual or guardian of a disabled child5,000 yen5,000 yen
+Municipal Tax Exempt Household ②Annual income of over 800,000 yen for the individual or guardian of the disabled child5,000 yen5,000 yen

-Middle IncomeIncome Tax-ExemptMunicipal tax less than 33,000 yen (annual income approximately 2.9 to 4 million yen)10% of total medical expenses or the out-of-pocket limit for high-cost medical care (medical insurance)
+Middle IncomeIncome Tax ExemptMunicipal tax less than 33,000 yen (annual income approximately 2.9 to 4 million yen)10% of total medical expenses or the out-of-pocket limit for high-cost medical care (health insurance)

-(※1 Developmental medical care is subject to transitional measures until March 31, 2027, with a cap)
+(※1 Developmental care is subject to transitional measures until March 31, 2027, with a cap)

 5,000 yen

-As a supplement, for those in the middle-income category using developmental medical care, even if they are not classified as high-cost treatment continuers ("severe and continuous"), transitional measures are in place until March 31, 2027, with the following monthly cap:
+As a supplement, for those in the middle-income category using developmental care, even if they are not high-cost treatment continuous users ("severe and continuous"), transitional measures are in place until March 31, 2027, with the following monthly cap:

-Additionally, for those with an income tax of 300,000 yen or more, who are generally not eligible for Medical Aid for Self-Support, if classified as "severe and continuous," a monthly cap of 20,000 yen is set as a transitional measure until March 31, 2027.
+Additionally, for those with income tax of 300,000 yen or more, who are generally not eligible for Supportive Medical Care, if they qualify as "severe and continuous," a transitional measure allows for a monthly cap of 20,000 yen until March 31, 2027.

-4. How to Apply for Medical Aid for Self-Support
+4. How to Apply for Supportive Medical Care

 4-1.
 Required Documents for Application

-The documents required to apply for Medical Aid for Self-Support (in the case of mental outpatient medical care) are as follows:
+The documents required for applying for Supportive Medical Care (in the case of psychiatric outpatient care) are as follows:

-• Application for Certification of Medical Aid for Self-Support
+• Application for Certification of Supportive Medical Care Expense Payment

-• Proof of health insurance (for national insurance, for the same household)
+• Proof of Health Insurance (for national insurance, for the entire household)

 • My Number Card